AustinGonzalez-EGR304/AustinGonzalez-EGR304.github.io/docs/02-Component-Selection/Component-Selection.md

 | Works well for 3–6V motors | Obsolete |
 | - | Requires heat dissipation near stall |
 ---
-**Adafruit 2941 — DC Motor in Micro Servo Body**

-Selected for its compact servo-sized form factor, easy mounting, and compatibility with common 5V rails.
-It’s inexpensive for prototyping and pairs well with dual H-bridges (FAN8100N, L293D) for forward/reverse and PWM speed control.
-While torque is modest and gears are plastic, it meets the project’s size and simplicity goals for light-duty actuation.
-Its speed is high enough to prefrom both duties.

 ### DRV8833 — Dual H-Bridge Motor Driver